JohnLlewelyn/Inferring-networks-and-modelling-trophic-cascades/Readme.md

 There are 2 main components:

 1. Artificial networks.
 Includes models and script to calculate vulnerability to coextinction of nodes in these models (using Bayesian network and simulation approach).
-Use script_toy_networks_vuln_edited.R to run analyses calculating coextinction vulnerability.
+Use <code>script_toy_networks_vuln_edited.R</code> to run analyses calculating coextinction vulnerability.

 2. Naracoorte network models.
 This includes scripts for:
-- trophic niche space model development and validation (Trophic niche space validation script.R)
+- trophic niche space model development and validation (<code>Trophic niche space validation script.R</code>)
-- building network models (Build Naracoorte pre-extinction networks.R)
+- building network models (<code>Build Naracoorte pre-extinction networks.R</code>)
-- calculating coextincton vulnerability (nara_vuln.py)
+- calculating coextincton vulnerability (<code>nara_vuln.py</code>)

 Both components include a data folder containing the data needed to run the scripts.